 WEEE Symbol

-The WEEE symbol indicates a separate collection of waste electronics.
-The WEEE mark is mandatory for most electronics, imported and sold within the European Union.
+The WEEE symbol indicates a separate collection of waste electronics, and it is mandatory for most electronics imported and sold within the European Union.

 - Refrigerators